Coquerel's sifaka: Conservation status and threats

 Coquerel's sifaka is found in only two protected areas in Madagascar, the Ankarafantsika National Park and the Bora Special Reserve.
 It is a critically endangered species, according to the IUCN's Red List of Threatened Species, and it is listed in CITES Appendix I. The principal threats to its existence are deforestation, habitat fragmentation, and hunting pressure.
 The local people often clear trees to produce new farming land, especially in the marshes where rice can be grown.
 In northwestern Madagascar, deforestation results from annual burning to create new pastureland for livestock.
 Trees are also cut for the production of charcoal.

 Many local Malagasy traditions prohibit hunting of Coquerel's sifaka.
 One such taboo derives from a legend of a sifaka saving the life of a boy who has fallen out of a tree.
 The story goes like this:

 A little boy heads into the forest to find some honey.
 He spots a hive in a high tree and he ascends it.
 As he is about to reach in to collect the honey, he is immediately attacked by bees.
 The surprise causes the boy to lose his grip on the tree branch, and he falls to what is almost certainly his death.
 As the boy plummets toward the earth, a large lemur suddenly appears, swoops in, and catches the boy, saving his life.
 Ever since that day, lemurs became sacred to the Malagasy and it is said that anyone who kills one shall have extreme misfortune.

 These protective taboos are breaking down with cultural erosion and immigration.

 This lemur is now hunted for bushmeat, but humans are not the only threat.
 The introduction of foreign species, especially cats and dogs, has hurt the Coquerel's sifaka.
 Projects for Animal Welfare encourages the neutering and spaying of the cats and dogs on the island to protect the native wildlife.
 Even the protected areas where the Coquerel's sifaka occurs offer it little protection.
 It is hunted even within Ankarafantsika, and the Bora Special Reserve has become seriously degraded.

 Predation

 Many animals prey on Coquerel's sifakas.
 Hawks and other raptors attack them from above, while constrictor snakes and the fossa threaten them from the ground.
-Introduced predators such as feral dogs, African cats, European cats, mongooses and civets also prey on them.
+Introduced predators such as feral dogs, feral cats, mongooses and civets also prey on them.
 However, of all these creatures, humans are the biggest hazard.
 Though killing the lemurs was taboo, Coquerel's sifaka now see humans as a threat and may give out an alarm call to warn the others.

 Some lemurs are unaware of the danger humans pose and will approach humans on the ground.
 To intimidate predators they do recognize, the lemurs announce the threat with a warning call, and stare at the threat, shaking their heads back and forth.